McPhail Family Website

 As the brigantine gathered way and the coast of Scotland slowly receded into the haze, Malcolm remained at the rail.
 Around him stood dozens of men and women carrying the same mixture of grief and hope.

+Some were leaving because they had no choice.
 Others because they believed their children deserved more than Mull could offer.
+Most carried a little of both.

-Malcolm watched the dark hills of Mull sink into the distance until they disappeared entirely.
+Malcolm watched the dark hills of Mull sink below the horizon until they disappeared entirely.
+Only then did he turn his gaze west, to the future.

 As the crew lowered boats and prepared to ferry passengers ashore, voices drifted across the water.
 A scattering of men stood on the dock calling greetings in Gaelic, and the familiar words carried so clearly across the harbour that a smile rose at once on Flora’s face.
 By the time the family stepped onto the dock, some settlers came to meet the ship because they expected relatives or neighbours from Scotland.
 Others came seeking labour, tenants, or simply news from home, and what followed was a swift exchange of names, questions, and remembered connections: one man was cousin to a neighbour from Mull, another had come from Morvern two years earlier, and a third claimed kinship with a family Malcolm dimly recalled from his youth.
 Even tenuous connections seemed significant now.
 The Atlantic had separated them from Scotland, yet somehow Scotland seemed already waiting for them on the far shore.
 That evening Malcolm sat beside a fire in the home of settlers who had arrived years before, listening as the conversation flowed entirely in Gaelic.
 They exchanged stories and shared news from Mull.
 The names of the dead were spoken, and the names of those left behind were repeated carefully so they would not be forgotten.
 For the first time since leaving Scotland, Malcolm felt the knot in his stomach begin to loosen.